jfrazx/KwirK/README.md

   - Indentation is two (2) spaces
   - File name to match Object/Class name in lowercase and underscored (irc_server.ts for IrcServer)
   - Treat acronyms in object names as words (Irc instead of IRC)
-  - Variables to be lowercase, _ delimited words (my_var)
+  - Variables to be snake case: lowercase, _ delimited words (my_var)
   - Function names to be camelCase, starting with lowercase (myFunction)
-  - Class names to be CamelCase, starting with uppercase (MyClass)
+  - Class names to be PascalCase, starting with uppercase (MyClass)
 3. Create your feature branch (git checkout -b my-new-feature)
 4. Commit your changes (git commit -am 'Add some feature')
 5. Push to the branch (git push origin my-new-feature)